Phase Diagram and Spectroscopic Signatures of a Supersolid in Quantum Ising Magnet K$_2$Co(SeO$_3$)$_2$: Phase Diagram

 \section{Phase Diagram}

+We now explore the $H-T$ phase diagram for magnetic field applied along the ${\bf c}$-axis.
+Fig.~\ref{fig:2}a shows the heat capacity, $C_{\rm p}(T)$, for $\mu_0H=14$~T. While the zero-field data exhibit a broad peak centered around 1.0~K, at higher fields, sharp peaks indicating a second-order phase transition emerge.
+These become more pronounced and shift to higher temperatures with increasing field, eventually reaching a maximum transition temperature of 11.4~K for $\mu_0 H=10$~T. Neutron diffraction (Fig.~\ref{fig:1}a,c) indicates that for fields above 2~T, this phase boundary separates the $\sqrt{3}\times \sqrt{3}$ periodic UUD and paramagnetic phases.
+The phase boundary is, thus, associated with breaking $Z_3$ sublattice symmetry as a D sublattice is spontaneously selected from three.
+For both classical \cite{noh1992phase} and quantum Ising models on a triangular lattice,\cite{yamamoto2014quantum, sellmann2015phase} this transition is predicted to be in the 2D three-state Potts universality class.
+Fitting the critical regime to $C_{\rm p}(T)\propto 1/(T-T_c(H))^{\alpha}$ yields $\alpha=0.318(3)$ (details in SI), which is consistent with the exact theoretical value of $\alpha = \frac{1}{3}$.\cite{wu1982potts}

-We now explore the $B-T$ phase diagram for KCSO in c-oriented magnetic fields.
-Figures~\ref{fig:2}a and \ref{fig:2}c show the uniform magnetization, $M$, and differential susceptibility, d$M$/d$T$, data for fields up to 30~T (see Methods).
-Upon cooling in fields between 2~T and 17~T, the magnetization approaches 1/3 of the 3.90~$\mu_{\rm B}$/Co saturation magnetization.
-For fields beyond 22~T, the magnetization increases toward the saturation magnetization at low temperatures. \red{The $B-T$ phase diagram derived from d$M$/d$T$ (Fig.~\ref{fig:2}c) reveals an anomalously extended UUD phase, consistent with the classical Ising model ($J_\perp=0$) on a triangular lattice \cite{metcalf1973phase,schick1976antiferromagnetict, saito1984antiferromagnetic, kinzel1981phenomenological}.
-A direct comparison between the measured and calculated phase diagrams yields $J_z \approx 3.0(1)$ meV.}
+Fig.~\ref{fig:2}b and \ref{fig:2}c show the uniform magnetization, $M(T)$, and differential susceptibility, d$M$/d$T$, for DC fields up to 30~T. Upon cooling in fields between 2~T and 17~T, the magnetization approaches 1/3 of the 3.90~$\mu_{\rm B}$/Co saturation value, which also indicates the UUD state.
+For fields beyond 22~T, the magnetization approaches saturation.
+The resulting $H-T$ phase diagram derived from d$M$/d$T$ (Fig.~\ref{fig:2}c) reveals a pronounced UUD phase, consistent with the classical Ising model ($J_\perp=0$) on a triangular lattice.\cite{metcalf1973phase, schick1976antiferromagnetict} In the boson representation, this corresponds to a honeycomb lattice of bosons filling 2/3 of the triangular lattice sites.
+Direct comparison between the measured and calculated phase diagrams yields $J_z \approx 3.0$ meV.